 Il veut que nous prenions du thé

-‘He wants us to take some tea’
+‘He wants us to drink some tea’

 Il demande que vous preniez à droite

 ‘He asks that you turn right’

 Elle doute qu’ils prennent leur travail aux sérieux

 ‘She doubts (that) they’re taking their work seriously’

 Now that we’ve gone over the indicative and the subjunctive moods, it’s time for the last important form of prendre – the imperative.
 The form known as l’impératif is used to make commands or suggestions.
 Luckily, there are no new forms to learn, since the imperative of prendre matches its forms in the present tense.